MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-custom-help-pages.md

 4. Language

 ## Help pane navigation
-By default, a help page stays open and on the help content you first opened it with even when you navigate to a different form.
+By default, a help pane stays open and on the help content you first opened it with even when you navigate to a different form.
 This allows for the help content to remain intact as you direct users to different parts of the app.

 ### To author help pane content
 1. To view the help pane, open a model-driven app, and then on the command bar select **Help**.